pelsql/YourSqlDba/README.md

 The script now builds its own assemblies from C# source code defined inside an inline table-valued function (iTvf).
 Since the script itself compiles and creates the assembly, it also signs it automatically — no binaries are imported from untrusted sources.

-With version 7.0, several improvements have been added to **[YourSQLDba.Maint.HistoryView](#mainthistoryview)**.
-To acheive better visualization of multi-job interactions, events within a specified period are ordered by time and include simultaneous job events.
-Each time the log history switches jobs, a list of columns displaying job pedigree is set, making the switch easily visible

-**[YourSQLDba.Maint.HistoryView](#mainthistoryview)** is a crucial tool within the YourSqlDba function for diagnosing maintenance problems.
-When searching outside the realm of a single jon, pre-computed datetime values from Maint.MaintenanceEnums can be used to query current or past YourSqlDba activity within relative time ranges.
-For more details, see the updated documentation on **[YourSQLDba.Maint.HistoryView](#mainthistoryview)**.
-These choices are documented in the message that displays the query to use for querying the SQL executed during the maintenance process.
 By enabling the script to compile, deploy, and secure the assembly autonomously, YourSqlDba takes a major step toward self-containment.
 This capability is derived from portions of my own library, **S#** (not yet published on GitHub).
 That library allows C# source code to be embedded directly within an inline function definition, enabling a complete set of T-SQL commands to create the assembly and expose its SQLCLR entry points in SQL Server.